Moishe/3d-physarum/README.md

 ## Features

-* **Central Base Growth**: The colony starts from a central "base" and can only grow upward.
-Movement along the Z-axis represents movement through time in a 2D physarum simulation.
+* **Time-Layered Growth**: Movement along the Z-axis represents movement through time in a 2D physarum simulation.
 * **Connected Structures**: The resulting model is completely self-connected with no disconnected pieces when considering the Z-axis.
 * **STL Output**: Generates .STL files suitable for 3D printing.
 * **Configurable Parameters**: Full control over simulation parameters including number of actors, decay rate, view radius and distance, etc.